silverwind/versions/README.md

   Options:
     -a, --all             Add all changed files to the commit -b, --base <version>  Base version.
-Default is from latest git tag or 0.1.0 -p, --prefix          Prefix git tags with a "v" character -c, --command <cmd>   Run command after files are updated but before git commit and tag -d, --date [<date>]   Replace dates in format YYYY-MM-DD with current or given date -m, --message <str>   Custom tag and commit message.
-Token _VER_ is available -r, --replace <str>   Additional replacements in the format "s#regexp#replacement#flags" -v, --version         Print the version
+Default is from latest git tag or 0.0.0 -p, --prefix          Prefix version string with a "v" character.
+Default is none -c, --command <cmd>   Run command after files are updated but before git commit and tag -d, --date [<date>]   Replace dates in format YYYY-MM-DD with current or given date -m, --message <str>   Custom tag and commit message.
+Token _VER_ is available -r, --replace <str>   Additional replacements in the format "s#regexp#replacement#flags" -g, --gitless         Do not perform any git action like creating commit and tag -v, --version         Print the version
     -h, --help            Print this help